It's one of the most hotly debated issues among action figure collectors: What is and what isn't an action figure?

 - Action Figures: Some action figures can be quite large, up to 11 inches or more.
 But an action figure that's larger than 11 inches does not become a doll by default unless the majority of its clothing can be completely removed.
 For example, the classic Shogun Warriors of the 1970s stood at a whopping 24 inches, but they were completely made of molded plastic and were designed to be played with more than displayed.

-Alternately, some action figures may be smaller than 3 inches, such as the Yoda action figure from Kenner's Empire Strikes Back line.
-It possessed 5 points of articulation, however, as well as a cloth robe and two molded plastic accessories.
+Alternately, some action figures may be smaller than three inches, such as the Yoda action figure from the Empire Strikes Back line from Kenner.
+It possessed five points of articulation, however, as well as a cloth robe and two molded plastic accessories.
 Despite its similarities to both figurines and dolls, it is ultimately an action figure.

 - Dolls: Dolls can be smaller than 12 inches, but as long as they still have clothing that can be completely removed and if it's clear that the figure was meant to be displayed rather than played with, it can be considered a doll.

 One of the most popular figures in the world is the classic G.I.
 Joe figure of the 1960s and 1970s.
 It is often referred to as both an action figure and a doll.
 The original figures stood at around 12 inches and had completely removable clothing that could be switched out for other outfits.
 By the stated definition, this is a doll, but due to its obvious design as a toy, it was clear that it was meant to be played with.
 Therefore, it could also be considered an action figure.
 Ironically, G.I.
 Joe is the reason for the term "action figure"—Hasbro executives were worried that boys wouldn't play with a "doll" and therefore gave the figure the new term.